datanav/docs/concepts.rst

 Pipes
 -----

 A *pipe* is composed of a source, a transformation chain, a sink, and a pump.
 It is an atomic unit that makes sure that data flows from the source to the sink at defined intervals.
 It is a simple way to talk about the flow of data from a source system to a target system.
-The pipe is the only way to specify how entities stream from dataset to dataset in a node.
+The pipe is also the only way to specify how entities flow from dataset to dataset.

 .. image:: images/pipes.jpg
     :width: 800px